pocman/fabric-samples/first-network/kubernetes-ibm/README.md

 ### How
 We need to adapt the tutorial available in the repo to run on kubernetes (its currently running with docker-compose with a lot of [prerequisites](https://hyperledger-fabric.readthedocs.io/en/release-1.3/prereqs.html#prerequisites)).
 As a squeleton, we can use an the amazing sample provided by IBM [here](https://github.com/IBM/blockchain-network-on-kubernetes) for hyperledger v1.2.1.
-The goal is to follow step by step the tutorial availabile [here](https://hyperledger-fabric.readthedocs.io/en/release-1.3/build_network.html#).
+The goal is to follow step by step the tutorial available [here](https://hyperledger-fabric.readthedocs.io/en/release-1.3/build_network.html#).

-## TASKS
+## tasks
 * Run and fix the IBM tutorial
-    - [DONE] Fix "Waiting for container of copy artifact pod to run" when pod already succeeded
+    - [✔️] Fix "Waiting for container of copy artifact pod to run" when pod already succeeded
-    - [DONE] First issue, the cryptogen container can't chmod on the /shared folder.
+    - [✔️] First issue, the cryptogen container can't chmod on the /shared folder.
 * Migrate configuration from first-network to IBM tutorial
-    - [DONE] Copy artifacts
+    - [✔️] Copy artifacts
-    - [DONE] Modify blockchain-services.yaml (Setup 2 peers per Org)
+    - [✔️] Modify blockchain-services.yaml (Setup 2 peers per Org)
-    - [DONE] Modify peersDeployment (Start 2 peer for Org 1 and 2)
+    - [✔️] Modify peersDeployment (Start 2 peer for Org 1 and 2)
-    - [DONE] Modify create_channel (Create a Channel Configuration Transaction and Create channel)
+    - [✔️] Modify create_channel (Create a Channel Configuration Transaction and Create channel)
-    - [DONE] Join the channel
+    - [✔️] Join the channel
-    - [DONE] Update the anchor for org 1
+    - [✔️] Update the anchor for org 1
     - [TODO] Join channel with peer0org2 and set anchor for org2
     - [TODO] Enable TLS (set ORDERER_GENERAL_TLS_ENABLED=true)
 * Install & Instantiate Chaincode
-    ...

 ## Run

 Install kubernetes and kubectl.